You receive the following Notice, "Concurrent sessions exceeded the licensed limit."

 This notice occurs if the number of active sessions from the PDQ console or Command Line Interface (CLI) to a single instance of the Background Service exceeds the number of licenses that exist for the account.
 While this notice will mostly be seen while using Central Server, it is not exclusive to it.
 This may also occur when the console is running in multiple user profiles at the same time (via Terminal Services) or multiple users are connecting to the background service using the CLI.

-To resolve this notice, you will need to purchase the correct number of licenses for the number for the number of admins using the software.
+To resolve this notice, you will need to purchase the correct number of licenses for the number of admins using the software.
 In the future, concurrent sessions in excess of the licensed amount of administrators will be prevent new sessions.

 Our focus has always been to supply remarkably useful tools for system administrators and IT professionals.
 Providing new features, product updates, and support all at an affordable price point required license compliance so we can continue to improve and expand our products for everyone.
 With the release of the Central Server feature, it was time to implement modest license compliance checks as part of the program with the use of concurrent sessions.